NVC conducts unaccompanied service for 7 veterans

-Every month, the Nevada Veterans Coalition conducts a service for veteran, who, for some reason, don't have a relative or friend in the Northern Nevada area to attend the ceremony.
+Every month, the Nevada Veterans Coalition conducts a service for veterans who, for some reason, don't have a relative or friend in the Northern Nevada area to attend the ceremony.
 During the short service, an honor guard formed by the Patriot Guard riders carried U.S. flags to the main staging area and then stood at attention for the posting of colors.
-The ceremony also included a 3-round volley gun salute, the playing of "Taps" and NVC member Tom Draughon singing "Amazing Grace."
+The ceremony also included a three-round volley gun salute, the playing of "Taps" and NVC member Tom Draughon singing "Amazing Grace."
 Lyon County Sheriff Al McNeil, who retired from the U.S. Marine Corps after a 21-year career, played the bagpipes.

 The veterans' remains were interred at the columbarium on the cemetery's north side prior to Thursday's ceremony.

 "We honor our sacrifices as we honor theirs," she said, adding each serviceman responded to the nation's call.

 Recommended Stories For You

 Serenko said it was a privilege to give the seven men their military honors and to remember them.